Generative AI at Work: Conclusion

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: Each panel of this figure plots the impact of AI model deployment on conversational sentiment.
-Panel A shows average customer sentiments.
-Panel B shows average agent sentiments.
-Panel C plots the event study of AI model deployment on customer sentiment and Panel D plots the corresponding estimate for agent sentiment.
+\begin{footnotesize} \begin{singlespace} \textsc{Notes}: Each panel of this figure plots the impact of AI model deployment on the experience of work.
+Panel A plots the impact of AI model deployment on customer sentiment, Panel B plots the corresponding estimate for agent sentiment, and Panel C show the impacts of AI assistance on customer requests for manager assistance.
 Sentiment is measured using SiEBERT, a fine-tuned checkpoint of a RoBERTA, an English language transformer model.
-All data come from the firm's internal software systems. \end{singlespace} \end{footnotesize}
+Regressions follow Equation \ref{eq:dd_main} and include agent, chat year-month and months of agent tenure fixed effects.
+Observations are at the chat-level, aggregated to the agent-month and robust standard errors are clustered at the agent level. \end{singlespace} \end{footnotesize}

 \begin{footnotesize} \begin{singlespace} \textsc{Notes}: This figure presents the results of the impact of AI model deployment on workers' likelihood of attrition.
-Panel A graphs the effects of AI assistance on attrition by agent tenure at AI model deployment.
-Panel B plots the same impact by agent skill index at AI model deployment.
+Panel A plots the same impact by agent skill index at AI model deployment.
+Panel B graphs the effects of AI assistance on attrition by agent tenure at AI model deployment.
 All specifications include chat year and month fixed effects, as well as agent location, company and agent tenure.
-All robust standard errors are clustered at the agent level.
-All data come from the firm's internal software systems. \end{singlespace} \end{footnotesize}
+Observations for these regressions, detailed in \ref{asec:specifications}, are at the agent-month and all robust standard errors are clustered at the agent level. \end{singlespace} \end{footnotesize}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: This figure reports the coefficients and 95 percent confidence intervals for the event study of AI model deployment on manager assistance and transfers or agent requests for help from other agents.
-Panel A graphs requests to speak to a manager, which are initiated by the customer usually when they are unsatisfied or frustrated with the interaction.
-Panel B plots transfers, which are usually initiated either when an agent is not responsible for the customer's problem or when the agent cannot solve a technical support issue and needs help from another agent.
-All robust standard errors are clustered at the agent location level.
-All data come from the firm's internal software systems.